realm/SwiftLint/README.md

 If using custom rules alongside a whitelist, make sure to add `custom_rules` as an item under `whitelist_rules`.

-#### Nested Configurations

-SwiftLint supports nesting configuration files for more granular control over the linting process.

-* Include additional `.swiftlint.yml` files where necessary in your directory structure.
-* Each file will be linted using the configuration file that is in its directory or at the deepest level of its parent directories.
-Otherwise the root configuration will be used.
-* `included` is ignored for nested configurations.

 ### Auto-correct

 SwiftLint can automatically correct certain violations.
 Files on disk are